shehreendheda/katacoda-scenarios/logsintrov2/managelogs/step4.md

     ![dataccess-readonlyrolerestricted](managelogs/assets/dataccess-readonlyrolerestricted.png)

     Hover over `Datadog Read Only Role` again and click the **Move Role** icon.
 Select `Unrestricted Access` to reassign the role its original access permission.

+5. To clean up the Datadog evironment for future labs, click **Pipelines** in the menu at the top.
+Hover over the **ruby clone for store-frontend** pipeline and click **Delete** on the right for the pipeline.